 Drake PassageDuring these two days sail across the Drake Passage.
 When crossing the Antarctic Convergence, arrive in the circum-Antarctic up welling zone.
 In this area you may see Wandering Albatrosses, Grey Headed Albatrosses, Black-browed Albatrosses, Light-mantled Sooty Albatrosses, Cape Pigeons, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.
 Near the South Shetland Islands, you may spot your first icebergs.

-Deception IslandAt Deception Island, you will try to land at Baily Head home to a colony of ten thousands Chinstrap Penguins (please note this landing is not always guaranteed and is only possible in good weather conditions).
+Deception IslandAt Deception Island, you will try to land at Baily Head, home to a colony of ten thousand Chinstrap Penguins (please note this landing is not always guaranteed and is only possible in good weather conditions).
 Good walkers may hike from Baily Head over the ridge of the crater into Whalers Bay, while your ship braves its entrance into the crater through the spectacular Neptune’s Bellow into the ring of Deception Island.
-Deception itself is a sub-ducted crater, which opens into the sea, creating a natural harbour for the ship.
+Deception itself is a subducted crater, which opens into the sea, creating a natural harbor for the ship.
 Here you will find hot springs, an abandoned whaling station, many Dominican Gulls, Brown Skuas and Antarctic Terns.
 Wilson’s Storm Petrels and Black-bellied Storm Petrels nest in the ruins of the whaling station in Whalers Bay.

 Paulet IslandIf ice conditions allow, sail to Paulet Island where you will observe the last individuals of a large Adelie Penguin colony near the ruins of the Nordenskjold Expedition from the beginning of the 20th century.
 Depending on the sea ice sail east or west of the Danger Islands to the north.